 “India’s growth story will be written not only in GDP numbers, but in the expanding opportunities and leadership of its women.”

-As the nation charts its course toward Viksit Bharat by 2047, Indian women stand at the heart of this journey.
-From the boardrooms shaping budgets to the clean rooms of ISRO, from last-mile health clinics to classrooms and newsrooms, women are driving innovation, nurturing communities, and redefining the possibilities of development.
-Their contributions are not just additive—they are transformative.
-This International Women’s Day, under the theme Give to Gain, we celebrate the power of investing in women: when society gives women opportunities, support, and platforms to lead, the nation gains stronger economic growth, deeper social progress, and a resilient future.
+As the nation charts its course towards Viksit Bharat 2047, Indian women stand at the heart of this journey.
+Today, women are driving innovation, nurturing communities, and redefining the possibilities of development.
+Their contributions are not just additive, they are transformative.
+This International Women’s Day, under the theme ‘Give to Gain’, we celebrate the power of investing in women – when society gives women opportunities, support, and platforms to lead, the nation gains stronger economic growth, deeper social progress, and a resilient future.

 Workforce Participation

-Women are increasingly shaping the country’s economic future. labour force participation among women aged 15 years and above rose to 35.3% in 2025, with notable growth in both rural and urban regions.
+Women are increasingly shaping the country’s economic future.
+Labour force participation among women aged 15 years and above rose to 35.3% in 2025, with notable growth in both rural and urban regions.
 Urban female unemployment declined to 9.1% in December 2025, reflecting the impact role of policy initiatives and formalisation of workforce, which have brought more women into active economic roles.

 Beyond healthcare, women underpin broader social development.
 Whether in nutrition, sanitation, education, or rural development, they enable the resilience of communities.
 Investing in their capacity, safety, and well-being is, therefore, an investment in India’s social foundation itself.